 Interested in earning money right out of high school while building toward a gainful, high-demand career?

 If you answered yes and yes, the Skilled Trades Pre-Apprenticeship Pathway may be the right choice for you!

-Launching in Fall 2019, the Skilled Trades Pathway provides foundational training for careers in construction, electrical, plumbing, HVAC (Heating, Ventilation & Air Conditioning), highway construction and power line maintenance.
+Launched in Fall 2019, the Skilled Trades Pathway provides foundational training for careers in construction, electrical, plumbing, HVAC (Heating, Ventilation & Air Conditioning), highway construction and power line maintenance.
 Through hands-on learning, internships and field experiences, you will gain the skills needed for jobs or paid apprenticeships with local companies.
 If your career goals include college or university, the program positions you for continued learning at Durham Technical Community College or the institution of your choice.
-The program takes place during junior and senior year at Southern School of Energy and Sustainabilty.
-Students from any high school may transfer to Southern to enroll in the program.
+The program takes place during junior and senior year at Southern School of Energy and Sustainability.
+Students from any high school may transfer to Southern to enroll.

 Are you ready to join the future masters of trade?
 Watch this video to find out!

 The Raleigh-Durham area is one of the top areas of urban development in the country, creating a massive demand for new electricians, plumbers, and HVAC professionals.
 According to the Associated General Contractors of America, 70% of construction companies nationwide are having trouble finding qualified workers.
 Furthermore, the U.S. Department of Education reports there will be 68% more job openings in infrastructure fields - maintaining roads, bridges and airports - in the next five years than there are people training to fill them.
 All of this means: there are lots of jobs available, with excellent job security!